Publication: Topic areas

 REACTIONS TO CRIME

 Final mention in this area goes to a study that used what was for me novel methodology.
-An effort (2006) spearheaded by Kevin Wang took fear research into the alleys.
+An effort (2006, Journal of Environmental Criminology) spearheaded by Kevin Wang took fear research into the alleys.
 He stimulated a walk down a particular alley using a standardized sequence of pictures, and participants rated their concerns at different points along the journey.
 The work built on Nasar's threat, prospect, and refuge model, but also incorporated the literature on perceptions of alleys.

 COMMUNITY CRIMINOLOGY: FROM MACRO TO MESO TO MICRO